wdonadelli/libcsrequest/index.md

 ##### Returns

-Returns `NULL` if the column value is null or if the method is called outside of a reader function (see below).
-Otherwise, it returns the value of the column as a *string*.
+Returns `NULL` if the column value is null, if the informed column does not exist or if the method is called outside the scope of the reader function.
+Otherwise, it will return the column value (*string*).

+If the reported column does not exist, an error of type `CSR_ERR` will be logged.
+This fact can be verified by the `info` and `status` methods.

 <!--.........................................................................-->